 Rates Rates were \$7,211,000 being \$83,000 higher than budget of \$7,128,000, which is due to shifts in the rating database numbers between the time the budget for the 2014/2015 Annual Plan is finalised and the actual assessment of rates is conducted at the close of the District valuation roll.
 Subsidies and grants Subsidies and grants were \$2,242,000 being \$714,000 above the budget of \$1,528,000.
 This is due to minor improvements and the Tekapo footbridge work completed this financial year.
-Subsidies are directly related to the amount of money the Council spends on the Roading activity, whether capital expenditure or operating expenditure anticipated call and term deposit rates.

-Investment revenue Investment income of \$914,000 was \$103,000 less than the budget of \$1,017,000 due to lower than additional carbon credits worth \$195,000 being issued to Council.

-Other income is \$1,742,000; \$267,000 more than the budget of \$1,475,000.
-This is mainly due to and the unbudgeted revenue from the Albury Water Scheme of \$69,000.

-Also included in this result is higher than expected revenue from Health and Liquor Licensing activity as a result of the introduction of new fees collected under the Sale and Supply of Alcohol Act 2012 have contributed \$38,000 (budget \$432,000) in revenue for the year.
+Subsidies are directly related to the amount of money the Council spends on the Roading activity, whether capital expenditure or operating expenditure Investment income of \$914,000 was \$103,000 less than the budget of \$1,017,000 due to lower than Investment revenue anticipated call and term deposit rates.
+Other revenue Other income is \$1,742,000; \$267,000 more than the budget of \$1,475,000.
+This is mainly due to additional carbon credits worth \$195,000 being issued to Council.
+Also included in this result is higher than expected revenue from Health and Liquor Licensing activity as a result of the introduction of new fees collected under the Sale and Supply of Alcohol Act 2012 and the unbudgeted revenue from the Albury Water Scheme of \$69,000.
+Contributions These contributions are generated as a result of developers giving effect to subdivision plans and have contributed \$38,000 (budget \$432,000) in revenue for the year.

-Contributions These contributions are generated as a result of developers giving effect to subdivision plans and valuation increases from the forestry revaluation of \$564,000 and carbon credits increasing in value by \$172,000.
+Revenue from other gains was under budget by \$36,000.
+The gain is due to larger than expected valuation increases from the forestry revaluation of \$564,000 and carbon credits increasing in value by \$172,000.

-Other Gains Revenue from other gains was under budget by \$36,000.
-The gain is due to larger than expected higher than anticipated amounts of vested assets provided to Council.
+Revenue from vested assets is greater than budgeted by \$25,000.
+This is largely attributable to higher than anticipated amounts of vested assets provided to Council.
 Vested assets are mainly infrastructural assets received from developers once a subdivision is complete.
 This is a non cash item and is subject to the number of subdivisions that are completed.

-Vested Assets Revenue from vested assets is greater than budgeted by \$25,000.
-This is largely attributable to of water assets \$120,000, sewer assets \$137,000, storrmwater assets \$128,000 and roading assets
+Council received \$684,000 in assets vested with Council from Tekapo developers, which is made up of water assets \$120,000, sewer assets \$137,000, storrmwater assets \$128,000 and roading assets \$299,000.